mars0i/pasta/doc/notes/doubleclick.md

 I upgraded to java 1.8.0_112 on the mba, and now I get the circles but also the NPE instead of inspectors.
-This is true both on the master branch and on branch non-fnl.
+This is true both on the master branch and on branch non-fnl (but the circle will follow a snipe only on non-fnl, not surprisingly).

 My little java example masonborder gives both circles and inspectors from double-clicking.